How soon can I return to work?

 The use of a hunger/satiety scale can be an excellent tool to guide meal timing and portion size.
 Prior to, and during eating think of a scale between 1 to 10 – 1 being ravenously hungry and 10 being absolutely stuffed.
 Aim to commence eating when you are a 3 – hungry, and try to stop eating when you reach a 5-neutral, or a 6-satisfied.
 This will help you avoid over-eating and eating in the absences of hunger.
 Please contact our dietitian if you require further advice.

-In light of this it is important for those patients who want to maintain a low baseline weight to add something to the process.
-Patients who do well need to make some minor but important life changes to keep the weight off.
-We encourage all patients to be really involved in their healthcare and contribute positively and usually we are successful in doing so.
-We find patients are keen to be involved using the tools and the information we can supply them.
+To achieve and maintain a healthy baseline weight, we encourage all patients to be actively involved in their healthcare by working with their team to achieve their goals.
 Part of this means making your health a priority, thinking about your actions and trying to make conscious healthy choices (most of the time).
 Of course to do that you need to know WHAT IS RIGHT.
 We find a lot of people have been mis-educated and are doing themselves harm but thinking they are doing the right thing.

-One of the factors we think is MOST important (and this is confirmed by our weight loss data) is regular consultations with our dietitian.
-Our dietitian will help you with education (one of the most important things), self-assessment, making the right food choices, tricks and tips, improving bad symptoms and helping understand and control your urges.
-She will help you identify those things you are doing really well and those things, which are bringing you undone (which often patients didn’t even realise).
+One of the factors we think is MOST important (and this is confirmed by our weight loss data) is regular consultations with our dietitians.
+Our dietitians will help you with education (one of the most important things), self-assessment, making the right food choices, tricks and tips, improving bad symptoms and helping understand and control your urges.
+They will help you identify those things you are doing really well and those things, which are bringing you undone (which often patients didn’t even realise).
 We have seen time and time again how effective these consultations are.